spacemanspiff2007/sml2mqtt/docs/getting_started.rst

 Run ``sml2mqtt`` with a path to a configuration file.
 A new default configuration file will be created.

-Edit the configuration file and add the serial ports.
+Edit the configuration file and add the appropriate serial ports.

 Now run ``sml2mqtt`` with the path to the configuration file and the ``analyze`` option.
 (see :ref:`command line interface <COMMAND_LINE_INTERFACE>`).
 This will process one sml frame from the meter and report the output.
 It's a convenient way to check what values will be reported.
-It will also show how the configuration changes the sml values (e.g. if you add a transformation or a workaround).
+It will also show how the configuration changes the sml values when you add an operation.

 Example output for the meter data: